Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 the secret key, this generalization is possible.
 Smartcards often use block ciphers for encryption or authentication, hence let us consider the following example: A malicious petrol station tenant, named Eve, is using a modified smartcard based payment terminal.
-Everytime a customer uses this terminal, Eve captures one trace of side-channel information.
+Every time a customer uses this terminal, Eve captures one trace of side-channel information.
 This single trace could already be used by Eve to carry out a template attack.
 However, some customers are coming again and Eve gets hold of